nrsyed/nrsyed.com/content/blog/2021-06-02-raspberry-pi-headless-setup-via-ethernet-and-sharing-host-pcs-internet-connection.md

 - a laptop/desktop host PC with Ubuntu 18.04 (other versions of Ubuntu may also work, and the instructions can probably be adapted to other flavors of Linux as well)
-- a Raspberry Pi (I'm using a 3B, but this should also work on other models)
+- a Raspberry Pi (I'm using a 3B, but the instructions should also work on other models)
 - a power supply for the Raspberry Pi (I'm using [this 5V/3A PSU][1] from MakerSpot that I bought for $11 on Amazon)
 - an ethernet cable